ArtinRezaee/convictional/README.md

 ## Running the Application

 To run this application, first make sure you have docker desktop.
 Clone this repository and then run `docker-compose up -d` in the root of the project.
-Once completed, you should be able to see the `backend` container under the `convictional_challenge` working directory on docker desktop.
+Once completed, you should be able to see the `backend` container under the `convictional` working directory on docker desktop.
 Visit the following urls on your browser to see the API respinse or use applications like [postman](https://www.postman.com/) to call the endpoints.

 - [Get all products](http://localhost:4001/products)
 - [Get a single product](http://localhost:4001/products/1000000001)